 - VUOM begins offering its students access to the Federal Financial Aid program through its Title IV Certification.

 - VUIM officially begins operating as the Virginia University of Integrative medicine.
 VUIM receives approval from ACAOM to operate its classroom – teaching site located in New Jersey.

 - VUIM begins offering coursework to the inaugural cohort for its Professional Doctorate program.
 VUIM welcomes back Dr. Lixing Lao as the institution’s President.

 - VUIM’s Doctor of Acupuncture and Oriental Medicine (DAOM) is accredited.
 More than 400 students are actively enrolled.

-- VUIM programs, Professional Doctor of Acupuncture (DAc.), and Professional Doctor of Oriental Medicine (DOM) are accredited.
+- VUIM programs, Professional Doctor of Acupuncture (DAc.), and Professional Doctor of Acupuncture and Herbal Medicine (DAcHM) are accredited.

 - VUIM receives approval from the State Department of Higher Education in NJ to offer both the Master of Acupuncture and the Master of Oriental Medicine program on site at VUIM’s Ridgefield NJ location.
 This site is now the second official location for VUIM.

 - VUIM receives approval from the US Department of Education and is authorized by the Georgia Nonpublic Postsecondary Education Commission to offer master’s and Doctoral programs at VUIM’s Duluth GA location.
 This site is now the third official location for VUIM.